Dưa Chua Recipe

 • Spoon: For stirring the ingredients.

 • Mustard greens: Also known as Chinese mustards or gai choy.
-I’ve included many tips for choosing this vegetable in the Notes section, so make sure you check them out!
+I’ve included many tips for choosing this vegetable in the notes section, so don’t miss it!

 • Chili peppers: Add a little spiciness to the pickle.